andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ### "One Model to Rule Them All" [AHL]

+PROBLEM:
-PROBLEM: "ONE MODEL TO RULE THEM ALL" THINKING HAD BUBBLED UP, BOURNE OF A DESIRE NOT TO DUPLICATE DATA.
+- "ONE MODEL TO RULE THEM ALL" THINKING HAD BUBBLED UP,
+- BOURNE OF A DESIRE NOT TO DUPLICATE DATA.
-PROBLEM: DESIGN DECISIONS / TRADE-OFFS HAD BEEN MADE WITH ONLY A SUB-SET OF THE INFO.
+- CONSEQUENTLY DESIGN DECISIONS / TRADE-OFFS HAD BEEN MADE WITH ONLY A SUB-SET OF THE INFO.

 ---

 ### _Loads_ of Lovely Domain Experts - Listen [AHL]

 Note:
-This unified case construct came into direct conflict with the fact that there were many teams, working with their own individual domain experts, on different services, with different release plans; all of whom had to play in this unified "case" space.
+This unified "Case" construct came into direct conflict with the fact that there were many teams, working with their own individual domain experts, on different services, with different release plans; all of whom had to play in this "Case" space.

 The existence of the domain experts, embedded 3 out of 5 days with each team was a boon.
 (I've seen _many_ DDD projects fail due to a lack of this.)
 This involvement must have been incredibly difficult to plan, set up and finiance, and as such it needs to be explicitly called out.